asalga/fragments/README.md

 Original procedural GLSL shaders.

-Thanks to Patricio Gonzalez Vivo works who gave me the inspiration to make this repo. https://github.com/patriciogonzalezvivo/PixelSpiritDeck
+Thanks to Patricio Gonzalez Vivo's work.
+It gave me the inspiration to make this repo. https://github.com/patriciogonzalezvivo/PixelSpiritDeck

 <p>